Agoraphobia: Therapy

 Systematic desensitization can provide lasting relief to the majority of patients with panic disorder and agoraphobia.
 The disappearance of residual and sub-clinical agoraphobic avoidance, and not simply of panic attacks, should be the aim of exposure therapy.
 Many patients can deal with exposure easier if they are in the company of a friend on whom they can rely.
-Patients must remain in the situation until anxiety has abated because if they leave the situation, the phobic response will not decrease and it may even rise.
+In this approach, it is suggested that people being treated remain in the situation that provokes anxiety until the symptoms anxiety have subsided because if they leave the situation, the phobic response will not decrease and it may even rise.

 A related exposure treatment is in vivo exposure, a cognitive behavioral therapy method, that gradually exposes patients to the feared situations or objects.
 This treatment was largely effective with an effect size from d = 0.78 to d = 1.34, and these effects were shown to increase over time, proving that the treatment had long-term efficacy (up to 12 months after treatment).

 Psychological interventions in combination with pharmaceutical treatments were overall more effective than treatments simply involving either CBT or pharmaceuticals.
 Further research showed there was no significant effect between using group CBT versus individual CBT.

 Cognitive restructuring has also proved useful in treating agoraphobia.
 This treatment involves coaching a participant through a dianoetic discussion, with the intent of replacing irrational, counterproductive beliefs with more factual and beneficial ones.

 Relaxation techniques are often useful skills for the agoraphobic to develop, as they can be used to stop or prevent symptoms of anxiety and panic.

 Videoconferencing psychotherapy (VCP) is an emerging modality used to treat various disorders in a remote method.
 Similar to traditional face-to-face interventions, VCP can be used to administer CBT.

-The use of VCP has been shown to be equally effective as face-to-face interventions at treating panic disorder and agoraphobia (PDA) and motivating the client to continue treatment.
+Virtual reality computer stimulated therapy has been suggested to help people with psychosis and agoraphobia manage their avoidance of outside environments.
+In the therapy, the user wears a headset and a virtual character provides psychological advice and guides them as they explore simulated environments (such as a cafe or a busy street).

 Medications

 Antidepressant medications most commonly used to treat anxiety disorders are mainly selective serotonin reuptake inhibitors.
-Benzodiazepines, monoamine oxidase inhibitor, and tricyclic antidepressants are also sometimes prescribed for treatment of agoraphobia.
+Benzodiazepines, monoamine oxidase inhibitors, and tricyclic antidepressants are also sometimes prescribed for treatment of agoraphobia.
 Antidepressants are important because some have anxiolytic effects.
 Antidepressants should be used in conjunction with exposure as a form of self-help or with cognitive behaviour therapy.
 A combination of medication and cognitive behaviour therapy is sometimes the most effective treatment for agoraphobia.

-Benzodiazepines and other anxiolytic medications such as alprazolam and clonazepam are used to treat anxiety and can also help control the symptoms of a panic attack.